ONLY THE SERIOUS NEED APPLY

 The O’Neill Highland Open by Swatch is a mobile event, meaning that the best waves from a total of six venues along Scotland’s North Shore are accessible.
 If necessary, the contest will re-locate from its base at Thurso to other top quality breaks such as Brims Ness, Murkle West, Nothing Left, Point of Ness and Strathy.
 The event is also a top-graded World Qualifying Series (WQS) event: at Prime 6-stars, and with a prize purse of US$135,000, the O’Neill Highland Openby Swatch will draw the serious contenders on the WQS.
 The quality of surfing will be unrivalled in Britain for 2008, as the likes of Britain’s own Russell Winter – the winner in 2006 – and the 2007 victor, Australian Nathan Hedge, vie with Brazilians, Hawaiians, South Africans and Californians – not to mention a guaranteed Scottish wildcard entry - to wield the coveted Highland Open sword.

-There’s more: the first-placed surfer wins a berth on the O’Neill The Mission France 2008.
-This unique, fully mobile event takes in the French coast from Brittany to the Basque Country, with options for a detour to the Mediterranean Sea.
+There’s more: the first and second-placed surfers win a berth on the O’Neill The Mission France 2008.
+This unique, fully mobile event explores the French coast from Brittany to the Basque Country, with options for a detour to the Mediterranean Sea.
 Ten of the world’s best surfers are invited on The Mission.
 They judge each other - and the winner takes home US$25,000.

-The O’Neill Highland Open by Swatch runs from 23 to 30 April.
+The O’Neill Highland Open runs from 23 to 30 April.
 It’s not for the faint-hearted - but it is the place where you’ll see the best surfing in Britain this year.